 Arduino vs Raspberry Pi

 If you want to make a hardware project then the Arduino is often the best choice.
-It’s low power, cheap to buy, and the digital and analog pins add a whole spectrum of connectivity.
-The large amount of I/O pins let you connect multiple sensors and components, and you can remove the actual micro controller of the Arduino and embed it directly into your project with only a couple of additional components.
-However, the Arduino is not as powerful as the Pi, so there’s no audio, video or internet built it.
+It's low power, cheap to buy, and the digital and analog pins add a whole spectrum of connectivity.
+The large amount of I/O pins let you connect multiple sensors and components, and you can remove the actual micro controller of the Arduino (on the 8-bit ATMega versions) and embed it directly into your project with only a couple of additional components.
+However, the Arduino is not as powerful as the Pi, so there's no audio, video or internet built it.

 If you want to make a software project then the Pi is the way to go.
 The audio, video and internet capabilities make it the winner in this aspect.
 There's no need to attach external components, so there's no real need to learn electronics.
 The option to control electronics is a great addition, so you can control LEDs and relays as part of your project.
 As it's a Linux box, there's also a ton of source code out there to help get you up and running.